-Because the life of a gardener is tied to the weather and seasons, it is essential to mind the weather during each month described.
+Because the life of a gardener is tied to the weather and seasons, it is essential to note the weather during the month described.

 Japan is a long island, stretching from the North-East to the South-West and crosses several degrees of latitude.
 Plus it has a mountain range running from north to south, which will create different weathers in the west and east.

 I will start each article with the average weather of that month focussing on Tokyo and Kyoto if possible.

 The temperatures in March become warmer and the plums will bloom.